Summer 2022 Edition

 by Mark Mountjoy

-At the very same time, nothing God has enjoined Christians to believe can be legitimately anathematized by authorities or individuals, for where this has happened in Bible history, even prophets, Apostles, and the Son of God himself were condemned by men, but justified by God.1 In this case, too, though the whole world was against some enigmatic aspect of New Testament reality, both the authority and the ability to make it a genuine crime to believe are completely and totally absent and without merit, at the end of the proverbial day.
+At the very same time, absolutely nothing God has enjoined Christians to believe can be legitimately anathematized by authorities or individuals, for where this has happened in Bible history, even prophets, Apostles, and the Son of God himself were condemned by men, but justified by God.1 In this case, too, though the whole world was against some enigmatic aspect of New Testament reality, both the authority and the ability to make it a genuine crime to believe are completely and totally absent and without merit, at the end of the proverbial day.

 An almost universal belief in the Church maintains that Bible eschatology and apocalyptic prophecies remain to be fulfilled, even though some will concede that it was believed these should have happened within a fairly short time, certainly in the lifetime of the first Christians.
 However, time, it is said, has proved not only the Apostles’ assumptions about the end of the world to be mistaken, but the ideations of Jesus himself collapse under the weight of time, chance, and circumstances.
 Now, after nearly two thousand years of waiting, guessing, and fretting, Christians are not afraid to say that they have no problem with Jesus coming, belated though it may apparently seem.2